janschaefer/xpdays2015-example/README.md

-# WJAX 2015 Example
+# XP Days Germany 2015 Example
-The example project I used for my JGiven presentation at WJAX 2015
+The example project I used for my JGiven presentation at XP Days Germany 2015

 Type
 ```